Pyra-Tech/Gagbot/SETUP.md

 - While the bot can setup webhooks for you, the webhook will not be able to use external emoji.
 To get around this issue, you *must* create a Webhook inside the channel the bot will be running in and call it **Gagbot**.
 Once created, the bot should be able to pick it up and use it in the next step.
 #### Step 2 - Configure the Bot for the Server
 - Type **/config** to bring up the Bot's configuration menu.
 Server moderators (those with a role that has **Manage Messages**) can see the Server Settings menu.
 In there, click the button to setup an initial configuration.
 This will also deploy all of the other commands.
+- Select the channel you want the bot to function in.
+It will save only if it has the required permissions above.
+- Use the bot!